morris-hazrati/amplifyapp/README.md

 # This full-stack app is created by React and delpoyed by AWS Amplify
+new update